-Holly’s Recipe Highlights for This Meatball Recipe
+Holly’s Recipe Highlights

 • Difficulty: This meatball recipe is easy with just 3 steps: mix, shape, and bake!

-Ingredient Tips For Great Meatballs
+Ingredient Tips for Mouthwatering Meatballs

 • Breadcrumbs: Seasoned breadcrumbs add flavor, but you can use any breadcrumbs or cracker crumbs.

-• Milk: Milk gives these meatballs a tender texture and mixed with the breadcrumbs, it keeps the meat from being too dense.
+• Milk: Milk gives these meatballs a tender texture, and mixed with the breadcrumbs, it keeps the meat from being too dense.

 • Do not overmix: Combine the ingredients gently with your hands; overmixing can make the meat dense and tough.

-• Size: This recipe makes 48 meatballs, about 1-½ inches in diameter.
+• Size: This recipe makes 48 meatballs, about 1 ½ inches in diameter.
 Adjust the baking time as needed if you make larger or smaller meatballs.

 • Keep it even: Ensure the meatballs are the same size so they cook evenly; a cookie scoop makes this job easy.